Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 You can see glimpses of the falls from the main trail, but to get these views, you must scale down a very steep social trail.

 If you feel confident in doing so, the views are worth it.
+However, remember as you descend that you must come back up the same way.

 “Middle” Jonathan Run Falls